 Revenues from IGS are accounted for as commission revenue.
-IGS performs national skip tracing and collateral recovery services, principally for auto finance companies, for a fee.
+IGS performs national skip tracing, asset location and collateral recovery services, principally for auto finance companies, for a fee.
 The amount of fee earned is generally dependent on several different outcomes: whether the debtor was found and a resolution on the account occurred, if the collateral was repossessed or if payment was made by the debtor to the debt owner.
 For example, if the debtor is not found, our fee is less than if the debtor is found and we are able to create a positive resolution on the account.

 RDS computes revenue using both of the aforementioned approaches.
 RDS collects delinquent taxes and earns a contingent fee.
 This fee can vary based on the age of the debt being collected.
 RDS also processes tax payments for taxing authorities.
 For this work, we are paid a fee for each transaction.
-RDS also performs tax audit services, for which we are paid at an hourly rate.
+RDS also performs tax audit services, for which we are paid either an hourly rate or a contingency fee as well as unclaimed property audits for which we are paid a contingency fee.
 RDS provides local and state governments with a range of revenue enhancement services including revenue administration, revenue discovery and recovery, aged receivables management and compliance auditing.